 On this page you’ll find critical information about recluse spider identification, their range in North America, bites, what to do if you you find them in your home, and links to other useful resources.
 First, here’s what Recluse or Not? is all about:

-Recluse or Not? is a citizen science project led by three entomologists that aims to enhance public understanding of recluse spiders while refining our knowledge of brown recluse distribution and spider genera often mistaken for recluses.
+Recluse or Not? is a community science project led by three entomologists that aims to enhance public understanding of recluse spiders while refining our knowledge of brown recluse distribution and spider genera often mistaken for recluses.

 Recluse spiders, especially the brown recluse (Loxosceles reclusa), are one of the world’s most maligned groups of spiders.
 Everybody thinks they know someone who’s been bitten by one, but bites are actually rare.
 Misdiagnoses of skin ailments as spider bites are strikingly common.